alaurent34/darc/Readme.md

-# DARC - Data Anonymisation and Re-indentification Competition
+# DARC - Data Anonymisation and Re-identification Competition

 This Repository contains all source code for PETS Competition DARC.
 More specifically it contains :